carlito/Custom.tmTheme/README.md

-# A syntax theme framework for Sublime Text 3 & Textmate
+# A syntax theme framework for Sublime Text & Textmate

 *It's just a start.
-The theme quite messy and inconsistent at the moment.
+The generated theme is still inconsistent at the moment.
 Let me know if you're aware of any documentation on available theming options.*

 The goal is a framework for easier .tmTheme creation.
 I'm focusing on HTML, CSS, SCSS, Ruby, PHP, Javascript, Markdown.

 ## Usage